Francisco Javier Errázuriz Ossa: Departure from the Council of Cardinal Advisors

-It was reported in July 2018 that Cardinal Errázuriz was now living in a nursing home in Chile.
+It was reported in July 2018 that Cardinal Errázuriz was living in a nursing home in Chile.
 On 16 August 2018, Spanish media reported that Errazuriz had been removed from the Council of Cardinal Advisers due to the ongoing allegations.
 Though he had not yet been officially removed from the council, Errazuriz was also absent from a September 2018 Council of Cardinals meeting due to sex abuse investigations.

-Victims of Karadima filed a complaint against Errazuriz on 25 October, accusing him of perjury in the civil suit for compensation for damages filed against the Archdiocese of Santiago On 15 November 2018, Errazuriz announced that he was no longer a member of the Council of Cardinal Advisers, saying his five-year term had expired, though all other member of the Council remained in place.
+Victims of Karadima filed a complaint against Errazuriz on 25 October, accusing him of perjury in the civil suit for compensation for damages filed against the Archdiocese of Santiago.
+On 15 November 2018, Errazuriz announced that he was no longer a member of the Council of Cardinal Advisers, saying his five-year term had expired, though all other members of the Council remained in place.
 At the same time, a Chilean prosecutor announced that he had summoned Errázuriz to testify about covering up sexual abuse.